ahmedelahwany/Full-Chess-Game/README.md

 1. Chess Clock (Custom minutes per side and Increment in seconds)
 2. Move Logger following the chess moves' notations rules
 3. Buttons for claiming Draw and Resignations.

+# AI
+  Players can choose to play against an elementary chess engine

+**Features**

+- The engine uses MinMax , alpha beta with Quiescence search and iterative deepening as search algorithms.

+- Evaluation of a board position (heuristics) are based on the following :
+   - Material Balance
+   - Pawn Structure (isolated pawns , double pawns , backward pawns)
+   - Bishop pairs
+   - King-related evaluations (check ,checkmate , castling availability)
+   - Mobility (number of available moves and and number of attack moves)

 # Demo
 **- This is a Demo of two players playing a timed game**